apache/couchdb-documentation/src/replication/conflicts.rst

 Now this is all and good, but you may wonder how this is relevant when thinking about CouchDB.

-Firstly, note what happens in the case when the merge algorithm fails.
+First, note what happens in the case when the merge algorithm fails.
-The changes are still propagated from the remote repo into the local one, and are available in the remote tracking branch; so unlike Unison, you know the data is protected.
+The changes are still propagated from the remote repo into the local one, and are available in the remote tracking branch.
+So, unlike Unison, you know the data is protected.
 It's just that the local working copy may fail to update, or may diverge from the remote version.
 It's up to you to create and commit the combined version yourself, but you are guaranteed to have all the history you might need to do this.

-Note that whilst it's possible to build new merge algorithms into Git, the standard ones are focused on line-based changes to source code.
+Note that while it is possible to build new merge algorithms into Git, the standard ones are focused on line-based changes to source code.
 They don't work well for XML or JSON if it's presented without any line breaks.